My Favourite Theatre

 Just eight years after the war ended, in 1953, Harry Joseph and Barney Colehan, a Leeds born BBC radio and television producer, planned a documentary about the golden days of music hall.
 By that time, the Varieties was the only remaining music hall still in operation and the success of that programme led to the creation of The Good Old Days.

-Above: An early recording of ‘The Good Old Days.’
-Below: Leonard Sachs, for 30 years, Chairman of BBC’s The Good Old Days.
+Left: An early recording of ‘The Good Old Days.’
+Right: Leonard Sachs, for 30 years, Chairman of BBC’s The Good Old Days.

 But the theatre was in a very run down condition and Harry Joseph set about restoring it.
 The Good Old Days featured the all the stars of the day and reached weekly audiences of more than 10 million people!
 In 1960, the Varieties became a listed building and will be protected for future audiences to enjoy.